simeononsecurity/simeononsecurity.ch/content/articles/symantec-vs-mcafee-endpoint-security-showdown/index.en.md

 Endpoint security is critical for any organization that uses devices such as laptops, desktops, servers, and mobile devices.
 You must identify the number of endpoints you need protecting, the types of devices that will require security solutions, and the criticality of data stored on the device.
 For example, if your organization deals with **sensitive customer information**, you might need a solution that provides **advanced threat protection** and **encryption capabilities**.

-Additionally, consider your budget, IT skills, and expertise, and the level of support that you expect to receive from the vendor.
+Also, consider your budget, IT skills, and expertise, and the level of support that you expect to receive from the vendor.
 If you have a small IT team, you might need a solution that's **easy to deploy and manage**.
 On the other hand, if you have a large IT team, you might prefer a solution that provides **granular control** and **customization options**.

 ### Evaluating Vendor Support and Services